 Photo: Vail Resorts

-Skiers and snowboarders descend from all over the world to explore the snow-capped Colorado Rockies in the wintertime, flocking to Vail, Breckenridge and Keystone mountains.
-A bit further down the I-70 corridor, Beaver Creek is a lesser traveled gem, offering lighter lift lines and a sophisticated, luxurious skiing experience.
+Skiers and snowboarders descend from all over the world to explore the snow-capped Colorado Rockies in the wintertime, flocking to Vail, Breckenridge, and Keystone mountains.
+But just a little bit further down the I-70 corridor, Beaver Creek is a hidden gem, offering lighter lift lines and a sophisticated, luxurious skiing experience.
 The resort features terrain to satisfy all levels of skiers, from World Cup downhill racers to beginners, as well as breathtaking views of the surrounding Gore Range mountains.

 Day 1: Arrive & Explore Beaver Creek Village

 Beaver Creek lies just outside of Avon, Colorado.
 Nearby airports include Denver International Airport and Eagle County Airport.
 Shuttles, such as the Epic Mountain Express, are an easy and convenient way to access the resort to and from the airport.
 Once at the mountain, free shuttles make it easy to navigate the base areas.

 Once settled into your accommodations, take a stroll through Beaver Creek’s Bavarian-style village and enjoy window-shopping at the many small shops and art galleries, all linked by heated walkways and escalators (amenities we are very thankful for when in our ski boots).
 Fuel up for the week of skiing at one of the area’s 70-plus bars and restaurants, which include multiple five-star options.
 Italian lovers will enjoy Toscanini, conveniently located in the heart of the village and offering a mouthwatering contemporary menu as well as an impressive and award-winning Italian wine list.